 NatWest Student Account

-• Fee-free overdraft of £500 in the first term which you can increase to £2000 after that if it suits you
+• Fee-free overdraft of up to £500 in the first term, which you can increase to £2000 after that if it suits you

-• Free 4-year Young Persons Coach Card, giving you 1/3 of UK fares and 10% off European fares - again, a coach card is a recommended money-saver if you think coach travel will be the main form of transport you use to get to and from University.
+• Free 4-year National Express Young Persons Coach Card when you sign up to Online Banking and choose to receive paperless statements, which gives you 1/3 off coach travel.
+A coach card is a recommended money-saver if you think coach travel will be the main form of transport you use to get to and from University.

 TSB Student Bank Account

-• Receive 5% AER on balances up to £500 which is a huge interest so worth looking at if you know you will have a smaller amount of money in your account
+• Receive 5% AER/ 4.89% on balances up to £500 which is a huge interest so worth looking at if you know you will have a smaller amount of money in your account

-• Interest-free and fee-free overdraft of £500 for the first six months and increasing to £1500 after that
+• Interest-free and fee-free tiered planned overdraft of £500 for the first six months and increasing to £1500 after that

 Halifax Student Current Account